ocaml-sf/learn-ocaml-example-repository/tutorials/basics-traps.md

 Parentheses
 -----------

-With regard to grouping expression or enforcing order of evaluation, OCaml syntax is surprisingly easy: you can use pervasively either parentheses or `begin` / `end` keywords.Example grouping expressions in an `if` form:
+With regard to grouping expressions or enforcing order of evaluation, OCaml syntax is surprisingly easy: you can use pervasively either parentheses or `begin` / `end` keywords.
+For example, grouping expressions in an `if` form:

     | if 1+2 = 3 then (
     |   print_string "did you knew that?\n" ;